shaikhsirajudin/Notes/Latest/Angular.md

 • Contain the logic for creating, managing, and modifying the domain data (even if that means executing remote logic via web services)

-• Provide a clean API that exposes the model data and operations on itThe model should not
+• Provide a clean API that exposes the model data and operations on it

+ * The model should not

 • Expose details of how the model data is obtained or managed (in other words, details of the data storage mechanism or the remote web service should not be exposed to controllers and views)